amitavroy/cronos/README.md

     - Right now the orders are system generated
     - Listing of Orders along with Order items is visible
     - A `CRON` runs every minute to add a random number of orders
+- Notifications
+    - An Admin can create a notification which will go to everyone
+    - Users can click on the Notificatoin bell icon to see all notifications